Pylons/pylonshq/pylonshq/templates/home/inside.rst

 Pyramid - Not Built By Aliens T-Shirt
 =====================================

-`Pyramid`_ - Not Built By Aliens T-Shirt limited edition is now available for online purchase via `the artist store <http://laflamme.storenvy.com/products/66831-pyramid-not-built-by-aliens-t-shirt>`_.
+`Pyramid`_ - Not Built By Aliens T-Shirt is now available for online purchase via `the Pylons Project Store - Not Build By Aliens page <http://pylonsproject.storenvy.com/products/241137-pyramid-not-built-by-aliens-t-shirt>`_.

 Pyramid - Not Built By Aliens design
 ====================================